Does Two Stroke Oil Go Bad

 If you’ve got an old can of two-stroke oil sitting in your garage, you might be wondering if it’s still good to use.
 The answer is maybe.
 Two-stroke oil can go bad, but it depends on a few factors.

 First, let’s look at what two-stroke oil actually is.
-It’s a special type of oil that’s designed for use in engines that have two strokes (hence the name).
+It’s a special type of oil designed for use in two-stroke engines (hence the name).
 These types of engines are typically found in lawn mowers, dirt bikes, and other small machines.

 After all, it’s better to be safe than sorry when it comes to your engine!